Mutual Funds – A Detailed Guide

 3. Get a Bank Account

-You will need an IFSC and MICR complaint bank account that allows electronic fund transfer facilities like NEFT, RTGS, IMPS and ECS.
+You will need an IFSC and MICR complaint bank account that allows electronic fund transfer facilities like NEFT, RTGS, IMPS, and ECS.
 If it is possible, get a bank account with mobile and internet banking facilities.
 This will make the whole process easy.

 4. Complete Your KYC Compliance

 As per the Prevention of Money laundering Act, 2002, KYC (Know Your Customer) compliance with SEBI is required for mutual fund investments, or for any securities transaction.
-You need to visit a local CAMS KYC centre with your original documents as well self-attested photocopies of the documents along with your recent passport size photographs.
+You need to visit a local CAMS KYC center with your original documents as well self-attested photocopies of the documents along with your recent passport size photographs.
 The list of documents required for KYC is same as mentioned in the section on PAN application.
 After submitting your KYC application, you can check your KYC compliance status on CAMSKRA using your PAN number or Aadhar number.
 Alternatively, you can visit the following KYC Registration agencies to check the status of your application or to get your KYC compliance done.

 5. Know Your Investment Objective